-- How we load our script and how it affects your website?
+- How is the LiveChat script loaded and how does it affect your website?

-- What errors regarding LiveChat may you occur and what do they mean?
+- What LiveChat “errors” might you see, and what do they mean?

 - Is LiveChat slowing the overall performance of my website?